 The purpose of this assignment is utilize critical thinking skills and provide exposure to the personal application of psychology.
-The paper will be no more than 2 pages long double spaced in APA format.
+The paper will be no more than two pages long double spaced in APA format and will include a title page in APA format.
 Each paper will include a summary of the reading showing your understanding of the main idea of the readings.
-In addition, you will describe what provide an analysis or evaluation of the readings and your reaction to the readings.
+In addition, you will describe and provide an analysis or evaluation of the readings and your reaction to the readings.
 A handout will be provided.